 Editing a trend chart

 Any trend chart you add can be easily customised to your liking.
-Once added to your report, simply double click anywhere on the chart to bring up the properties panel.
+Once added to your report, simply double click anywhere on the chart or hover your mouse over the chart and select the pencil icon to bring up the properties panel.

 From the properties panel, you can customise the: